86Box/docs/usage/menubar.rst

 ----

 * **Resizeable window:** allow the 86Box window to be freely resized.
 Unchecking this option will return the window to its normal size.
-* **Remember size & position:** automatically save the size and position of the 86Box window to the configuration file.
+* **Remember size & position:** automatically save the size and position of the 86Box window to the virtual machine configuration file.
 * **Renderer:** select a graphical renderer for the emulated display. *SDL (Hardware)* is recommended, but it may not work on some host systems, where *SDL (Software)* is the best option.
 * **Force 4:3 display ratio:** stretch the emulated display to a 4:3 aspect ratio, independently of the emulated machine's screen resolution.
 * **Window scale factor:** scale the emulated display to half (0.5x), normal (1x), 50% larger (1.5x) or double (2x) sizes.
 * **Fullscreen:** enter full screen mode.
 Press *Ctrl+Alt+Page Down* to go back to windowed mode.
 You can also enter full screen mode by pressing *Ctrl+Alt+Page Up*.
 * **Fullscreen stretch mode:** select the picture mode to use when in full screen mode.

-   * **Full screen stretch:** stretch the emulated display to completely fit the host display.
+   * **Full screen stretch:** stretch the emulated display to completely fill the host display.
    * **4:3:** stretch the emulated display to a 4:3 aspect ratio, then scale it to fit the host display.
-   * **Square pixels (keep ratio):** scale the emulated display to fit the host display.
+   * **Square pixels (keep ratio):** scale the emulated display to fit the host display, without changing the aspect ratio.
    * **Integer scale:** scale the emulated display to the largest integer scale amount to fit the host display.
-This provides the highest possible picture quality, at the cost of black bars.
+This provides the highest possible picture quality, at the cost of black bars if the host display's resolution is not divisible by the emulated display's resolution.

 * **EGA/(S)VGA settings:** contains display settings specific to EGA, VGA and Super VGA video hardware.